A Resource Theory of Quantum Measurements: Partial Order on Measurements

 \section{Partial Order on Measurements}

 We begin by defining a partial order on the set of measurements; where by a \emph{measurement} we mean a POVM.
-That is, a set of positive semi-definite operators $E_i\ge 0$ associated with every outcome.
+That is, an ordered collection of positive semi-definite operators $E_i\ge 0$, one associated with each measurement outcome.
 The operators satisfy the completeness relation

 Given a quantum system in state $\rho$, the probability of measuring outcome $i$ is $p(E_{i})=\tr(E_i \rho)$.
 We will often write the POVM as a vector of POVM elements,